What is Natural Perfume?

 Often what people mean when they say this is that they believe perfume should smell exactly the same from first spritz until the end of the day.
 However, what they do not realize is that the reason they think this is because mainstream perfumes contain significant amounts of synthetic fixatives and fillers that cause the scent to linger for 12 hours or longer.

 100% all-natural perfume formulated with botanical and other naturally derived ingredients evolves throughout the day.
 High-quality natural botanical perfume is designed using the French perfume method which is based on top, heart and base notes (notes are classified into these categories based on their rate of evaporation; top notes being the most fleeting and short-lived, heart notes that linger for up to a couple of hours, base notes can last for several hours).
 This complex composition is what lends interest and sophistication to a perfume.
 This evolution is what gives the perfume its appeal and character as you experience the scent progress while you wear it.
+Check out my blog post for tips on how to make natural perfume last longer.

-Natural perfume can be more expensive than synthetic perfume, but this is not always the case.
+Natural perfume can be more expensive than synthetic or mixed-media perfume, but this is not always the case.
 The reason natural perfume can be more expensive is because natural perfumes contain rare and difficult to extract raw materials that are often costly due to their low yields and the labor required to grow, harvest and extract them.
 For example, 60 roses are required to produce ONE drop of rose oil!
 The cost of one ounce of rose oil can be more than $500, while other rarities can be upwards of $1,000 or more per ounce.
 However, it is important to point out that many luxury perfumes that are made from primarily synthetic ingredients can be expensive as well.
-Do not be fooled…there is a good chance that the price of a mainstream perfume is more a function of the brand name than the actual rarity of the perfume or the ingredients in the perfume.
+Do not be fooledâŚthere is a good chance that the price of a mainstream perfume is more a function of the brand name than the actual rarity of the perfume or the ingredients in the perfume.